openmultiplayer/web/frontend/docs/scripting/functions/NPC_IsPlaybackPaused.md

 ## Notes

 - Only returns true if the NPC is playing a recording and it's paused
-- Use this to check playback state before toggling pause
-- Paused playbacks can be resumed with NPC_PausePlayback(npcid, false)
 - NPCs not playing recordings will always return false

 ## Related Functions